GIXLabs/rccars/README.md

 - For other problems, ask a member of the Prototyping Labs staff.

 ### Congratulations you are now connected to the RC car!
 Happy racing! 🏁🏎

-To change the speed of the RC car, you'll need to learn how to flash code to the RC car [here](https://github.com/GIXLabs/rccars/blob/main/tutorials/flash_code.md).